 The Analyzer widget, as shown in figure 5.13, contains two plot charts.
 The top chart shows the number of new individuals per 1000 in the selected focus compartments for the Analyzer's context over time.
 The bottom chart shows the cumulative number of new individuals per 1000 over time.
 For multi-run simulations, the median values of the multiple runs and the corresponding 95% confidence intervals are shown.
 The charts can display up to five data series, which can be specified using the controls at the bottom of the charts.
 It is possible to show only the plot for the new individuals or only the cumulative one by selecting/unselecting the corresponding check-boxes in the Control bar placed on top.
+By using the lin/log switch available in the top left corner of the graph it's possible to change the plot scale from linear to logarithmic and back.

 The Context selection menu at the bottom of the widget lets the user choose the data series for which the corresponding charts show the results.
-It is possible to add new series (up to a maximum of five per chart), specifying for each of them the Geographic Area (either global, hemispheric, continental, regional, by country, or by city, a city representing the whole census area centered around the given city), the compartments of interest, and the color of the curve.
+It is possible to add new series (up to a maximum of five per chart), specifying for each of them the geographic unit (after selecting the relative geographic area, either global, hemispheric, continental, regional, by country, or by city, a city representing the whole census area centered around the given city), the compartments of interest, and the color of the curve.
 Unless modified by the user, each curve displays the data for the compartments selected in the Compartments Selector.
 For each series there is a check-box to show or hide the curve, and a set of icons allowing to save the corresponding data, to change the curve color, to modify the data source, and to remove the corresponding curve form the chart.
 (See Figure 5.13).